 This is not the best version of the song, and it features only Raul, not the entire band, but it's the best we can do for now:

 Speaking of the Winpac...a $10.80 fee on a $30 ticket purchased online?
 Do you have any idea how ridiculous that is?
 Are the pixels made of reconstituted unicorn dust enervated by fairy bunny breath?

 There were perhaps 300 people at the concert.
 I assume the band had a guaranteed gate so they weren't financially distressed, plus I suspect this was a gravy booking anyway.
 They're on their way west to larger venues and had we not been on the route, Sunday would likely have been a night of unpaid rest for them.
 But, still...I hope we don't get the reputation of having a beautiful-but-empty venue for quality acts.
 On the plus side, the crowd made up in enthusiasm what it lacked in quantity.
 So, we've got that going for us.

 I like the English version of Come Unto Me better than the Spanish version (Ven Hacia Mi); both are on the band's In Time album.
 And I have no explanation for that, because the arrangements are identical except for the language.
 Oh wait; I know - I don't speak Spanish.

 Maverick-member Robert Reynolds was once married to Tricia Yearwood.
-Sunday night, that was apparently his only skill...being the ex-wife of Tricia Yearwood.
+Sunday night, that was apparently his only skill...being the ex-husband of Tricia Yearwood.
 He was the only guy on the stage who seemed to be phoning it in.
 Fortunately, being the rhythm guitar player in a nine-piece band makes you something less than the focal point of the night.

 Raul Malo is also an awesome guitarist.
 I'd pay a week's salary to see him sit in with Del Castillo.